Skip to main content

 High-level concept

 Tags are a type of object metadata that helps organize and categorize your analytics content.
-Tags can be applied to data models, datasets, and dashboards.
+Tags can be assigned to dashboards, datasets, and data models.

 Key characteristics:

-• Unique name: Each tag name must be unique and are case insensitive.
+• Unique name: Each tag name must be unique and is case insensitive.
 Renaming a tag to an existing name will merge these two tags.

 • Nested structure: You can create nested tags up to one level deep (e.g., status/done).